 Employers can legally request your credit report as part of your background check and often will look at that before they extend a job offer to you.
 They use your report to verify your personal information and to see if you have any negative public accounts or red flags.

 Employers want to weed out the people who have made several poor choices (like continuing to spend more than they can afford).
 They also want to ensure they aren’t putting irresponsible individuals in positions where they may be tempted to steal money from the company or compromise private client information.

 Often people don’t know unauthorized accounts have been opened in their name until their score has been affected.
 Stay up to date on your credit report so you can address situations like this as soon as possible.

-Prevent your financial well-being from falling into the wrong hands by creating a Rocket HQ account today.
+Prevent your financial well-being from falling into the wrong hands by creating a Rocket Homes account today.